IZODI/rkhouseCSPM/README.md

 ## Crowd-Sourced PokeMap for RocketMap

-- Install discord.py using: python3 -m pip install -U discord.py
+- Install discord.py using: `python3 -m pip install -U discord.py`
-- Set up config.py
+- Copy `config.py.example` to `config.py`.
+Then edit it and make your changes.
-- Run with: python3 rkhouscspm.py
+- Run with: `python3 rkhouscspm.py`

 - You may need `pip3 install mysqlclient`